bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 61°
+- 57°
-- moderate rain
+- overcast clouds
 - 79% humidity
 - 9 mph wind

-24 inches of rain in the past 24 hours
+25.5 inches of rain in the past 24 hours

 ## Temperature Comparison